 Grant does not have to be repaid.

-Available almost exclusively to undergraduates; all eligible students will receive the Federal Pell Grant amount they qualify for.
+Available to undergraduates who have not earned a degree an have financial need as determined by the FAFSA.
+All eligible students will receive the Federal Pell Grant amount they qualify for.

 Eligible students may receive the Pell grant for a maximum award duration of 12 full-time semesters (or part time equivalent) which is equal to six annual scheduled awards or 600 percent of lifetime eligibility.
 Students may track their lifetime Pell grant eligibility by logging into studentaid.gov.